Aspen Updates from Sally Shiekman

 Wally & Kris Graham

 I received your gift card, and want to express my appreciation.
 Quite a nice surprise!
 Also to acknowledge all your help with our transactions and rentals over the past few years.
-It turns out that, directly and including the new Tahoe home, you were involved with five different properties we have had owned the years.
+It turns out that, directly and including the new Tahoe home, you were involved with five different properties we have had owned over the years.
 (And you have seen Owl Meadows as well, making six.)
 Which is quite a few for small time investors.
 You got us out of the properties we needed to get out of, and into one that was just fine for as long as we needed it.
 Then out again, as we moved on.
 We hope to see you on our next Aspen visit.
 And we will toast you at Valenti’s!

 Tom & Jan Restaino